-Currently, BSRI has six full-time employees and utilizes research associates and consultants as needed to fulfill project and contractual duties.
+Currently, BSRI has nine full-time employees and utilizes research associates and consultants as needed to fulfill project and contractual duties.
 The BSRI team handles project administration and management, qualitative and quantitative analysis and design, and final reporting for funders (local, State, and Federal).
 BSRI also provides lead staff support and administration to grant-funded committees and advisory boards.

 The team is passionate about helping in the community.Annual client survey, 2019